 The addition of new vaccinations to your kitten’s adult protocol would be required if something were to change in his or her lifestyle.
 For example, you may have been planning to keep her as an indoor only cat while she was growing up.
 But her rambunctiousness has made her more comfortable as an indoor-outdoor adult.
 If she didn’t receive vaccinations to protect her against leukemia or Chlamydia when she was a baby, now would be the time to add those in.
 FIV shots can be added anytime there is a known infection as well.
 Also, you might need to add or change vaccinations if you decide to bring another feline friend into the household.
 Remember to discuss all possible changes with your veterinarian.

 Getting your new kitten his or her shots is an important part of being a cat parent.
 Please don’t postpone vaccinations because you’re afraid the shots will hurt him or her.
 Your kitten will thank you for it later as a healthy, happy adult cat.
 It’s also important to remember that vaccinations don’t take the place of cleanliness and common sense.
 Don’t let your kitty mingle with other sick or stray cats or mingle with other cats when he or she is feeling ill.
 Discuss your kitty’s lifelong vaccination plan with your veterinarian so that you can rest easy knowing that he or she is protected against many dangerous illnesses.
 In the end, this will leave you more time to cuddle and play with your cat for years to come.

-Petozy is brand dedicated to pet and pet owner happiness.
-The about cats section contains silly articles about cat memes to more serious articles about the cat play behavior.
-Search our articles to see if we can help you with your cat related questions.
-Or signup for our newsletter if you want to get updates when new articles or products are released.
+Petozy is a brand dedicated to pet and pet owner happiness.
+The about cats section contains silly articles about cat memes to more serious articles about cat play behavior.
+Search our articles to see if we can help you with your cat-related questions.
+Or sign-up for our newsletter if you want to get updates when new articles or products are released.